 What we don’t: Some people may still want to add a teleconverter for even more reach.

-Sony made a big splash in 2017 with the release of the speedy a9 camera body, but they needed the telephoto lenses to match.
+Sony made a big splash with the release of the speedy a9 camera body, but they needed the telephoto lenses to match.
 Enter the 100-400mm f/4.5-5.6, which is another premium lens in Sony’s heralded G Master lineup.
-For professional sports and action photographers, it represents a viable telephoto option for Sony mirrorless, and will be depended upon to perform during big events from the Super Bowl to the upcoming Olympic Games.
+For professional sports and action photographers, it represents a viable telephoto zoom option for Sony mirrorless, and will be depended upon to perform during big events from the Super Bowl to the Olympic Games.

 See the Sony 100-400mm f/4.5-5.6 GM